hi2p-perim/lightmetrica-v2/README.md

         * Create each component with different compiler, and try to run tests with various combinations
     + Performance test
     + Statistics test
+- Program options
+    + Seprate scene specic options and framework specific options
+    + Make modifiable with replacable template
+        * This is useful for experiment with various sets of parameters
+- Object system
+    + Portable property representation
+    + Directly convertable from hierarchies in scene file

 Recommended practices (C++)
 --------------------